Where do I collect my Rider Pack?

-You will need to show a current form of identification and/or your email from Register Now confirming your registration.
+You will need to show a current form of photo identification..
 If you have pre-purchased any optional extras such as merchandise or social function tickets, you can collect these on the day – just make sure to bring a copy of your confirmation email.

 How many litres of water would you recommend we carry?

 In general you should drink around 1L of water per hour you are on the bike.
 As you can be out on course for 3-5 hours, most riders carry a 2-3L hydration backpack along with a bottle of electrolytes on the bike.

 We position water points at roughly the half way mark of each stage so you have an opportunity to refill.
 Remember it is your responsibility to carry enough water (and don’t forget nutrition!).

 What is the approximate temperature we will be riding in?

 The weather in the area ranges daily, but for the past few years the temperature has consistently been between 22°C and 27°C.